Last Update : 2017/10/17

 See ParticleTherapy.inp in recommendation.zip

 In addition, if you set a very fine mesh (more than 10 meshes per decade) in [t-let], the results might have zigzag structure.

 In that case, you have to widen the LET mesh.

 Q3.4 How can we estimate the statistical uncertainty from the tally output?

 A3.4 Version 2.52 or later, the standard deviations or standard errors are correctly outputted in the tally results.

 "4.2.2 Number of history and bank" section in detail.

-Q3.5 Can I use "dump" function when I execute PHITS in parallel machine?
+Q3.5 Can I use "dump" function when I execute PHITS in the distributed memory parallel computing?

 4 Questions related to source generation

-Q4.1 How can we normalize PHITS outputs when I use the isotropic source (s-type=9 or 10, dir = -all)?
+Q4.1 How can we normalize PHITS outputs when I use the isotropic source (s-type=9 with dir = -all)?